Could a Lack of Sleep Cause Drug Use in Teens and Young Adults?

 • It supports healthy eating habits.

-• It ensures a person can make the right decisions about drug and alcohol use.
+• It ensures a person can make the right decisions about alcohol and drug use.

 Sleep is critical to all functions of the body.
 If you are not getting enough of it, you could be at risk for turning to drugs and alcohol to help you get through the day.